pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 The deploy pipelines created on ANVIL's Jenkins server should be used to deploy release candidates to GitHub.
-Horace and Herbert each have their own deploy pipeline name `Deploy`.
+Horace and Herbert each have their own deploy pipeline named `Deploy`.
 When triggered, this pipeline takes the following parameters:

 - `tag_sha`: The SHA of the Git revision on which to create the release tag